Over the years these little beauties have raised some eyebrows. Below are the responses I currently have to these questions.

 – is it a ‘normal’ shaped fundus or bicornate? two cervixes or one? (these are variations that happen)

 – and what about genetic variation?
 External labia are diversely shaped and so are lengths of vaginas.
-In male genitalia, there’s evidence of subtle racial shape variances.
-(I’ve not seen any studies on this, but why not?!
-It’s funny what one thinks of when making these 😉
+In male genitalia, there’s evidence of subtle racial shape variances and lengths.

-In summary, this is an impossible amount of variation to boil down into one image that represents all wombs everywhere, into an ‘average’ or a ‘standard’ for a model.
+In summary, this is an impossible amount of variation to boil down into one image that represents all wombs everywhere, into a ‘standard’ for a model.

 But wait, isn’t that what we expect in a model?

 Case in point, take a cadaver-type model.
 Is that more accurate?
 Well, I guess it depends on if you know the facts about that particular womb, as referenced above!
 Then maybe we can say, yes, this is an accurate depiction of the womb for a woman that has ‘x’ health history and ‘x’ age and ‘x’ stage in reproductive life…